25 French Bulldog Colors (Common & Rare) With Pictures

 Brindle (including Brindle & White or White & Brindle)

-Brindle french bulldog color
+brindle french bulldog color

 The brindle pattern is often referred to as ‘tiger-striped’ even though the pattern is more elusive, with irregular streaks of color that are darker than the color of the base coat.
 A brindle-colored Frenchie may appear dark or light depending on the hair patterns.
 They may have a white chest and white patches on their fur.